Recent publications and news from workshop members:

 One of Ann McCrea’s haiku will appear in the Fall/Winter issue of The Aurorean.

 Bill Gray’s essay, “A Clear Picture: A First Glimpse into the World of Down Syndrome” at The Good Men Project.

 Paulette Turco’s manuscript, In Silence, has been accepted for publication by Finishing Line Press.

-Sandra Thaxter’s poem, “Listening to Nora Jones,” will appear in the Spring/Summer 2017 issue of Ibbetson Street (#41).
+Sandra Thaxter has a poem titled “Listening to Nora Jones” in the Spring/Summer 2017 issue of Ibbetson Street (#41).

-Roberta Flynn’s poem, “A Zither Played,” will appear in the Spring/Summer 2017 issue of Ibbetson Street (#41).
+Roberta Flynn has a poem titled “A Zither Played” in the Spring/Summer 2017 issue of Ibbetson Street (#41).

 Steve Colori’s most recent publication at Short Tales 100.

 The judges for the 2017 Paterson Poetry Prize have given Kevin Carey’s book, Jesus Was a Homeboy (Cavankerry Press) honorable mention.

 Kevin Carey’s new documentary film, Unburying Malcolm Miller, will have its first showing on Friday May 5, at 5:30, at the Peabody Museum in Salem, as part of the Mass Poetry Festival.